-When a person moves to Minnesota, any motor vehicle owned by that person which was purchased and titled in another state more than sixty days prior to the move is exempt from the motor vehicle sales tax.
+A motor vehicle owned by a person who moves to Minnesota which was purchased and titled in another state more than sixty days prior to the move is exempt from the motor vehicle sales tax.

-An estimated 39,000 vehicle transfers qualify for this exemption annually.
+An estimated 36,000 vehicles qualify for this exemption annually.